yfyang86/pmat/README.md

 - [x] ARM(MAC M1-ARM64/Linux-ARMv7/ARMv8);
 - [x] MIPS/LoongArch(龙芯3A5000, UOS).

 **NOTE**: Binary release for Mac/Windows/Linux(Ubuntu 18.04) users is also [available](https://github.com/yfyang86/pmat/releases).
 But due to the library/platform dependencies/limitations, some function may not work as designed (eg, parallel computing on Mac OSX).
 Please contact the maintainer or raise an [issue](https://github.com/yfyang86/pmat/issues)  if you encounter such problems.
+Currently, only V0.0.1 is available.

 ### Test